 How to make hair grow faster for men

-Reasons to grow your hair out are too numerous to mention, perhaps you’ve had a bad hair cut, or that man bun has been beckoning you for years and you’ve just got to have it.
+The reasons to grow your hair out are too numerous to mention, perhaps you’ve had a bad hair cut, or that man bun has been beckoning you for years and you’ve finally succumbed .

 Whatever the reasons, we all know that hair growing isn’t an instant thing – mores the pity.
 On average, it takes 1 month to grow 1/2 an inch of hair.

 So, if you want that man bun (or any other longer hairstyle) patience is key.
-That’s right, it will be a long wait for that long hair.
+That’s right, it’s going to be a long wait for that long hair.